Ddafnoudis/Somatic-Mutations/README.md

 ## Introduction
 This project is separated in two sections:

-The first section provides an analysis of somatic variants using datasets from cBioportal.The  Mutation Annotation Format (MAF) file allows us to use tools such as maftools to summarize and visualize the mutations of leukemia.
+The first section provides an analysis of somatic variants using datasets from cBioportal.
+The Mutation Annotation Format (MAF) file allows us to use tools such as maftools to summarize and visualize the mutations of leukemia.

 The second section includes the developments of Machine Learning and Deep learning models for the purpose of classification of leukemia cancer types.